wbyoung/jsi/_posts/00-06-03-persistance.md

 ./node_modules/.bin/knex migrate:rollback
 {% endhighlight %}

-If you add `debug: true` to your `config.js` `database` setting, you can even see the SQL queries that Knex.js is running.
+If you add `debug: true` to your `knexfile.js` `development` setting, you can even see the SQL queries that Knex.js is running.

 <aside>
 **Migration Tracking**